bjasspa/jasspa/microemacs/contribs/readme.txt

         to appear in the Gnome desktop menu.
 If JASSPA MicroEmacs is installed into a  different  location  then  this  file  should  be  edited with the appropriate values for its new location.

+cheatsheet.md

+        Most important  workflows for  installation,  commands,  shortcuts and tips and tricks for MicroEmacs.